remal-github-actions/check-action-secrets/README.md

-# template-typescript
+# action-secrets-checker

-Template repository for GitHub typescript actions
+This action checks that all secrets used in GitHub action are defined for the repository